 The American Council of Learned Societies (ACLS) administers funds to support post-doctoral research in international and area studies, including Turkey.
 For further information contact the ACLS.

 The Council of American Overseas Research Centers (CAORC), of which ARIT is a member, sponsors the Multi-Country Fellowship Program which allows scholars to conduct research in more than one country, at least one of which hosts an American overseas research center.
-New this year is the Mediterranean Regional Research Fellowship Program.
-The program is open to U.S. master's students, doctoral candidates and advanced scholars who have earned their doctorates in fields in the humanities,
+Also open is the Mediterranean Regional Research Fellowship Program.
+These programs are open to U.S. master's students, doctoral candidates and advanced scholars who have earned their doctorates in fields in the humanities,